 Chloramine Consulting

-This is a brief article to shed light on a problem.
-The problem is one of semantics, but the consequences are real indeed.
-Too often the terms return and exhaust are used interchangeably, but they are not the same.
+This is a brief article to shed light on a problem of semantics in natatorium design.
+Too often, the terms return and exhaust are used interchangeably.
+They are not the same thing in indoor pools.

-The air volume in the room is calculated by the mechanical engineer, and the dehumidification system is designed to circulate that volume of air a certain number of times per hour; usually 4-6 turnovers per hour for indoor swimming pools.
+The air volume in the room is calculated by a licensed mechanical engineer.
+The PDU is designed to circulate that volume of air a certain number of times per hour.
+The standard turnover rate is 4-6 times per hour for indoor swimming pools.

 Pool Dehumidification Exhaust

 One major difference that separates pool dehumidifiers from normal air conditioners is energy efficiency.
-PDUs are specifically designed to handle large moisture removal loads while also recovering energy (usually heat).
-We sometimes refer to this prioritization on energy recovery as "closing the energy loop".
-Otherwise, we would just be exhausting warm, conditioned air to the outside, and lose all of its energy.
-PDUs nowadays can take reclaimed heat and heat pool water, or simply pre-heat outdoor air that is being drawn in to replace what was just exhausted.
+PDUs are specifically designed to handle large moisture removal loads while also recovering energy (heat).
+This prioritization on energy recovery is known as "closing the energy loop".
+Otherwise, facilities would just be exhausting warm, conditioned air to the outside, and lose all of its energy.
+It cost money to condition that air in the first place.

 Related: Five Common Mistakes in Natatorium Design